Commissioner Ball

 Damali Wynter

-With over 20 years of professional leadership experience, an M.P.A. from New York University’s Wagner Graduate School for Public Service (New York, NY), and a B.S. from Syracuse University (Syracuse, NY), Ms. Wynter appreciates critical thinking and its many applications.
-She holds a valued bird’s eye view and respect for ground-level perspective in decision making.
-Feel free to challenge her to discuss how agriculture plays a role in seemingly disconnected career paths.
+With over 20 years of professional leadership experience, an MPA from New York University, and a BS from Syracuse University, New York State’s Excelsior Fellowship introduced her to a government career to realize public service efforts.
+Ms. Wynter appreciates critical thinking and its many applications.
+She holds a valued bird’s eye view and respect for ground-level perspective in decision-making.
+Feel free to challenge her to discuss how agriculture plays a role in seemingly unconnected career paths.